 Both of them can help prospective students and parents find your website when searching for particular keywords and phrases.

-SEO (search engine optimization) is a more effective solution whereby overtime the ranking of your webpage on Baidu is increased so that it appears on the first pages of the organic search results.
-Key SEO strategies include keyword optimization, backlinks, and content sharing, this how you generate quality traffic.
-Compared with SEA, SEO takes more time but it is long term solution in terms of developing a better e-reputation and is ultimately more stable.
+SEO (search engine optimization) is a more effective solution whereby over time the ranking of your webpage on Baidu is increased so that it appears on the first pages of the organic search results.
+Key SEO strategies include keyword optimization, backlinks, and content sharing, this is how you generate quality traffic.
+Compared with SEA, SEO takes more time but it is a long-term solution in terms of developing a better e-reputation and is ultimately more stable.
 The quality search result won’t disappear after you stop the campaign, on the contrary, you will remain higher in the rankings and continue to drive traffic.

 No matter which solution you opt for, studying the keywords is the first step; keep in mind that it is the most important part of the campaign.
 You will also then need to improve the pages that appear in the results to make sure the information is keyword optimized and clear for the Chinese reader.